 Catch the Contagious Boating Lifestyle

 It had been about five years since Joe had a boat when he bought the used pontoon.
 He had kept a Sea Ray down on the Jersey Shore at one time, but he preferred the proximity of the lake to his house.
 He invited Fioretti and his wife Karen on the craft and they enjoyed it so much, Fioretti bought his own boat, a 2017 Harris 220 Sunliner with the performance package plus which gives the tri-toon increased buoyancy to boost performance and greater control at the helm for an overall smoother ride.
+Right now, you can save money on new Harris Sunliner and Cruiser models during the Harris Summer Series event going on until July 31st.
+If you are intrested in other Harris models, check out these great opporTOONities with listed monthly payment options for amazing Harris models.

 “I didn’t want to mess with maintenance, so I wanted to buy a new boat,” said Fioretti.